AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configure-pipeline.md

    * **Fail immediately** - If selected, the pipeline will be cancelled whenever an Important failure occurs.
 This is essentially emulating a user manually rejecting each failure.
    * **Continue immediately** - If selected, the pipeline will proceed automatically whenever an Important failure occurs.
 This is essentially emulating a user manually approving each failure.

 1. The production pipeline settings includes a third tab labeled as **Experience Audit**.
 This option provides a table for the URL paths that should always be included in the Experience Audit.

+   >[!NOTE]
-The user must click on **Add New Page** to define their own custom link.
+   >You must click on **Add New Page** to define your own custom link.

     ![](assets/setup-3.png)